 The course will also be of particular interest to Maintenance Training Managers, Quality Assurance Managers, Accountable Managers and Form 4 Post Holders.

-– To understand in Details the European Aircraft Maintenance Engineers EASA Part 66 License System.
+– To understand in detail the European Aircraft Maintenance Engineers EASA Part 66 License System.

 – To consider the basic license structure together with the various categories A, B1, B2, B3 & C

-– To understand the relationship between Part 66 License and Organization Approval processes where the licence may be used to certify directly.
+– To understand the relationship between Part 66 License and Organization Approval processes where the license may be used to certify directly.

-– To understand best practice which may be employed in managing the Part 66 process.
+– To understand a best practice that may be employed in managing the Part 66 process.